 Our free workshops are held year-round.
 Recordings and/or slides are available if you cannot attend (contact Jill.McMillan@usask.ca).
 Topic examples: Writing the Literature Review, Structure and Organization, Avoiding Plagiarism, Thesis Proposals.

-Starting a writing group with other graduate students is a great way to build a community of people who can give one another encouragement and feedback.
+2) Start a writing group with other graduate students to build a community of people who can give one another encouragement and feedback.
 Setting it up properly, though, is crucial.
 A detailed guide to starting your own writing group will help!

 The ETD site is a joint initiative between the College of Graduate and Postdoctoral Studies and the University Library to enable graduate students to submit their thesis or dissertation electronically to the college and the Library.

 Like the Paper Planner above from U of Libraries, the University of Minnesota's Dissertation Calculator gives you an outline of what needs to be done based on the date you start your project and when you want it finished.
 Some information is specific to the University of Minnesota's graduate programs but most of the information is general enough to be useful no matter where you are doing your graduate work.